 Bridge Repairs Carmarthenshire County Borough Council

-Edwards Diving Services Ltd was commissioned by Carmarthenshire County Council to carry out a number of repairs to the two span masonry arch bridge, which crosses the River Teifi in Newcastle Emlyn.
-The bridge is a Scheduled Monument and the site is within a Site of Special Scientific Interest and a Special Conservation Area.
+EDS was commissioned by Carmarthenshire County Council to carry out repairs to a two-span masonry arch bridge crossing the River Teifi in Newcastle Emlyn.
+The bridge is a Scheduled Monument and the site lies within both a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC).

-All works were subject to consents from CADW and Natural Resources Wales (NRW).
-Further, due to the busy single lane road crossing the bridge, access to the structure for personnel and materials was only via the embankment adjacent to a private café upstream.
-This required advance consultation and agreements between EDS, the client and the café owners to ensure that their trade would not be adversely affected, whilst enabling access to the works.
+All works required consents from Cadw and Natural Resources Wales (NRW).
+In addition, the bridge carries a busy single-lane road, so access for personnel and materials was limited to the embankment adjacent to a private café upstream.
+This required advance consultation and agreements between EDS, the client and the café owners to ensure their trade was not adversely affected while allowing site access.

 Damaged cutwater prior to and after repair.

-Upon completion of the debris clearance, access was possible to the cutwater in order to undertake the masonry repair.
-The new stone was shaped on site by EDS to fit the profile of the repair.
-Once the stone was correctly shaped, the cutwater was re-constructed, with the use of lime mortar for the joint work.
-Careful handling and storage procedures were put in place for the hydraulic lime to ensure that the watercourse could not become polluted and to limit the risk to operatives using it, including procedures for storage away from the watercourse, procedures for quick removal to higher ground in the event of heavy rainfall and correct PPE being worn at all times.
+With clearance complete, access was possible to the cutwater to enable masonry repair.
+Replacement stone was shaped on site to match the profile of the original.
+Once shaped, the cutwater was reconstructed with lime mortar.
+Strict handling and storage procedures were applied to the hydraulic lime to avoid polluting the watercourse and protect operatives.
+These included storage away from the water, readiness to remove materials to higher ground in the event of heavy rain, and correct PPE being worn at all times.

-Initially, the vegetation growth through the joints was removed and all loose, friable and defective mortar raked out.
-Lime mortar was then utilised to reinstate the joints to the face of the brickwork and finished to match the surrounding areas.
+Vegetation growth through the joints was removed and all loose or defective mortar raked out.
+Lime mortar was then used to reinstate the joints, finished to match the surrounding areas.

-The project was completed on time and to the fixed price budget.
-The relationship with the café owner was well managed and no issues were encountered on site.
-All works were completed to the stipulations of the consents and the client’s specification for the repairs.
-The client commented that EDS provided an excellent service, to a very high standard. (refer to reference provided).
+The project was delivered on time and to budget.
+Relations with the café owner were well managed and no issues arose during the works.
+All activities were completed in line with consent requirements and the client’s specification.
+The client commented that EDS provided an excellent service to a very high standard.

 Vegetation debris to be removed and completed wall re-pointing.